prateekbaheti/gauge_mingle_demo/specs/twist-mingle.md

 * When entering project details, choose the template you want to use as a basis for your project.
 ![](http://www.thoughtworks.com/products/docs/mingle/13.4/help/resources/images/installation/new_project_from_template.png)

-* Click the 'Create project' link to complete the project creation.
+* Click the "Create project" link to complete project creation.

 ![](http://www.thoughtworks.com/products/docs/mingle/13.4/help/resources/images/installation/complete_create_project_link.png)